From Fungal Acne/Folliculitis to Clear Skin (with Pictures)

 Fungal acne has been the cool kid in the skin care community for a while now.
 And it’s because almost everyone can relate in one way or another.
 People find it comforting that maybe – just maybe – their stubborn, recurring pimples that resist treatment aren’t acne, but a different beast entirely.

-I tried my best to ignore the growing buzz around the topic because, well, I’ve been burned before.
-I thought that getting invested would get my hopes up and have them dashed.
+I tried my best to ignore the growing buzz around the topic because, well, I thought that getting invested would get my hopes up and have them dashed.
 I felt deep down that my skin was unsalvageable.

-I thought “there’s no way this fungal acne be real – these treatments won’t solve anything”.
+Stubborn me still thought “there’s no way this fungal acne be real – these treatments can’t help me… right?“.

-But I got down off my high horse and tried out some of the fungal acne treatments – and I found that fungi have been the cause of my severe ‘acne’, and took steps to finally be rid of it.
+But thank goodness I eventually got down off my high horse – because I found that fungi HAVE been the cause of my severe ‘acne’, and I finally took the steps to be rid of it.

 The worst of the attacks came in waves.